Skip to Main Content

 Radiation therapy

 Radiation therapy is usually used after medulloblastoma surgery.
 The dose of radiation therapy depends on the stage of disease and the patient’s risk category.
 In general, radiation targets the brain and spine (craniospinal irradiation) with a higher dose (boost) at the primary tumor site.
-Because of the potential health risks, radiation therapy is not used in very young children.
+Because of the potential health risks, radiation therapy is not used in children under age 3.

 Doctors may use newer types of radiation therapy such as proton beam radiation to treat medulloblastoma.
 In this type of radiation therapy, the amount of energy and how far it goes into the tumor can be tailored to match the tumor size and shape.
 This allows doctors to aim high doses of radiation at the tumor, reducing damage to nearby healthy cells.
 Not every treatment center offers proton therapy.